 - Create the best cultural fit for your organization.

-Take a look at the other competitors within your industry—how are their sales teams structured?
+Take a look at competitors in your industry—how are their sales teams structured?
 You don’t have to imitate what they’re doing.
-But if everyone in your market is crushing it in a specific way, it’s worth asking why—and finding out if there’s a good, rational reason behind it.
+But if everyone in your market is crushing it in a specific way, it’s worth asking why—and finding out if there’s a good reason not to go another way.

 As you structure your sales team, what’s most important is finding the right fit that will drive the results you’re looking for.

 Want more tips on building winning sales organizations?
-Get The Sales Hiring Playbook - An actionable guide on building winning sales teams in 2019.
+Get The Sales Hiring Playbook - An actionable guide on building winning sales teams.